Are You Firing Your Internal Marketing Team in 2023? If So, What's Next?

 • A greater supply of labor vs. tight demand helps put the power back in the hands of hiring companies and marketing agencies and not the employees (unlike what we saw with the pandemic)

-• Salaries flatline or decrease and talent quality is often elevated
+• Salaries flatline or decrease, and talent quality is often elevated.

-• Agencies who are able to execute on some of the other above points will find themselves at a much greater advantage with a better labor force at a lower price.
+• Agencies who are able to execute on some of the other points will find themselves at a much greater advantage with a better labor force at a lower price.

 It is also interesting to note that even with larger layoffs on the horizon, some 50% of workers are still looking to quit.